 - RadSec support: Aruba Instant supports RADIUS over TLS (RadSec), encrypting the entire RADIUS exchange for environments where UDP-based RADIUS is not permitted

-- Seamless directory integration: Cloud RADIUS connects to Azure AD, Google Workspace, Okta, and LDAP directories for centralized user management
+- Seamless directory integration: Cloud RADIUS connects to Microsoft Entra ID, Google Workspace, Okta, and LDAP directories for centralized user management

 Aruba Deployment Models